Can Wife of Medicaid-Covered Nursing Home Resident Sell Rental Property and Give Proceeds to Children?

 First of all, with your level of assets and given the different policies of Medicaid agencies throughout the country, you really need local counsel.
 If you do not have an elder law attorney already, you should be able to find one at www.ElderLawAnswers.com.

-- Any transfer of assets can cause your husband to be ineligible for benefits for the up to five years following the transfer.
+- Any transfer of assets can cause your husband to be ineligible for benefits for up to five years following the transfer.

 - You must report any change in your circumstances to the Medicaid agency.